A Twitter spat blew up into a full blown controversy.

 So what happened next?

-Howden then, for reasons known only to him, screenshotted Complex and DarkSkyLady’s Twitter accounts, and posted those screenshots from both his personal account and the Guns Akimbo Twitter account.
-Specifically, from the Guns Akimbo account, he called DarkSkyLady’s essay a "troll article from someone who cyberbullied a woman until she attempted suicide".
-Notably, neither woman had anything to do with the original Twitter controversy, until Howden involved himself.
+Howden screenshotted Complex and DarkSkyLady’s Twitter accounts, and posted those screenshots from both his personal account and the Guns Akimbo Twitter account.
+From the Guns Akimbo account, he called DarkSkyLady’s essay a "troll article from someone who cyberbullied a woman until she attempted suicide".
 The Guns Akimbo Twitter account has, as of this writing, 472 followers.

 DarkSkyLady has not responded to the apology, while Complex has rejected it, calling it a non-apology.
 All tweets regarding the controversy have been deleted from the Guns Akimbo Twitter account, and Howden has deleted his own Twitter.